IBM/aihwkit/docs/source/using_simulator.rst

 Resistive device class                                                Description
 ====================================================================  ========
 :class:`~aihwkit.simulator.configs.devices.TransferCompound`          abstract device model that takes 2 or more devices per crosspoint and implements a 'transfer' based learning rule such as Tiki-Taka (see `Gokmen & Haensch 2020`_).
-:class:`~aihwkit.simulator.configs.devices.MixedPrecisionCompound`    abstract device model that takes one devices per crosspoint and implements a 'mixed-precision' based learning rule where the rank-updata is done in digital instead of using a fully analog parallel write (see `Nandakumar et al. 2020`_).
+:class:`~aihwkit.simulator.configs.devices.MixedPrecisionCompound`    abstract device model that takes one devices per crosspoint and implements a 'mixed-precision' based learning rule where the rank-update is done in digital instead of using a fully analog parallel write (see `Nandakumar et al. 2020`_).
 ====================================================================  ========

 RPU Configurations